I Modi: Copies of the Agostino Veneziano copy of I modi

-Parmigianino drew a copy of one of the engravings in the "I modi" with sex occurring between two figures who are seated.
-This copy is similar to the woodcut copy image numbered 10.
+Parmigianino drew a copy of one of the engravings in I modi with sex occurring between two figures who are seated.
+This drawing is similar to the 10th image in the woodcut booklet.
 It includes similar postures of the figures and details of drapery and furniture.
+A second drawing by Parmigianino has similarities to the 10th image in the woodcut booklet.